dsjove/SbjGauge/README.md

 - Cleanup Tick model and views
 - Correct transition animations to have entire gauge animate together
 - Use swiftplayground as example
-- use coordinateSpace() to eliminate the geom parameter
+- use coordinateSpace() to eliminate view's calculating actual sizes
 - Swiftui-ify ScrubView